 do a one way trip.

-Since I did not have a second vehicle, and did
+Since we did not have a second vehicle, and did

-not want to return along the same trail, I took Abbotsford's rural roads
+not want to return along the same trail, we took Abbotsford's rural roads

 to get back to the parking lot.
 It turned out to be a bad idea.
 There

 views, and the last stretch (Westbound along Harris Road) forces you to

 walk on a narrow shoulder along a very busy two-lane road.